Quafadas/cask-laminar/README.md

 11. Scala JS Bundler has a setup which allows "live reloading" in the "todo" project

+## Real development mode
+Whilst the above works, and it's easy to get started... the feedback loop is too slow for frontend development, and we have to refresh the browser with every change!
+That won't do... let's split the workflow into frontend and backend.

+1. Start two sbt shells
+2. In the first shell, "project backend" to switch to the backend project.
+3. In the back project, ~reStart ... this will restart the backend on any change
+4. In the second shell switch to the todo project "project todo"
+5. start a webpack dev server... we have a config laid out in the root of that project... "startWebpackDevServer"
+6. once webpack is up and running ~fastOptJS::webpack... and you should see all change reload without intervention in the browser on the frontend.

+Note: The webpack config (which is being served on localhost:3000) proxies Ajax requests to port 8080/api, i.e. assumes you have kept that as the backend port, and have requests to the backend running through the "api" path.

 ## Further ideas
 1. Incorporate waypoint for client side routing
 2. Frontend testing is non-existent (!)